vijay-shankaranand/tp/docs/DeveloperGuide.md

     * 1a1.
 JobFestGo shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 1b.
 One of the given contacts does not exist.

     * 1b1.
 JobFestGo shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 1a.
 One of the given contacts is already linked to the given event.

     * 1a1.
 JobFestGo shows an error message.

+      Use case ends.

+**Use case: Unlink contacts from an event**

+**MSS**
+1. User requests to unlink specified contacts from a specified event.
+2. JobFestGo unlinks the contacts from the event.

+   Use case ends.

+**Extensions**
+* 1a.
+The given event does not exist.

+    * 1a1.
+JobFestGo shows an error message.

+      Use case ends.

+* 1b.
+One of the given contacts does not exist.

+    * 1b1.
+JobFestGo shows an error message.

+      Use case ends.

+* 1a.
+One of the given contacts is not linked to the given event.

+    * 1a1.
+JobFestGo shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 **Use case: Add a task**

 **MSS**

-1. User requests to add task and specifies details of task with the event to be added in
+1. User requests to add task and specifies details of task with the event to be added in.
-2. JobFestGo adds the task to list of tasks
-3. JobFestGo adds the task to the event specified
+2. JobFestGo adds the task to the event specified.
-4. JobFestGo shows updated list of tasks
+3. JobFestGo shows updated list of tasks.

     Use case ends.

 **Extensions**

 * 1a.
-Any of the mandatory fields not specified
+Any of the mandatory fields not specified.

     * 1a1.
-JobFestGo informs user that mandatory fields not specified
+JobFestGo informs user that mandatory fields not specified.

       Use case ends.

 * 1b.
 Date is invalid.